 - If making resin decorated cheese boards, you may need the wood primed and sealed where you plan to pour the resin.
 Wood is porous, and can leach air through your finished piece, causing bubbles in cured piece.
 Different types of wood have different porosity levels.
 You will want to use a good quality tape for the bottom edges of your board to catch the resin drips.
 The tape can easily be removed once resin is cured, using a heat gun and utility knife.
 Ask at hardware or paint stores for a food safe clear primer sealer, or we have the iCoat Urethane 2112 that acts as both primer sealer and it's clear.

 - Work in a well ventilated area (SDS sheets of all epoxy resins suggest a respirator mask with organic vapour filters if your work space is not well ventilated).
 If you are making the type of resin projects that require any sanding, you will need different filters for dust particles while sanding.
 Consider Safety goggles to protect eyes from possible splashes or sanding dust as well.

-- If you are planning to add an item in to your resin creation, you may also need a sealant fir any items being added.
-Clear drying white glue or sealer spray may be needed for any item that changes colour when getting wet.
+- If you are planning to add an item in to your resin creation, you may also need a sealant for any items being added.
+Clear drying white glue or acrylic sealer spray may be needed for any item that changes colour when getting wet.
 Epoxy resin will make the item wet, so plan to have it protected prior to setting in resin.
-For example, photographs, can be sealed with modpodge or clear sealers.
+For example, photographs, can be sealed with modpodge, laminated or Kamar spray.